Takadenoshi/sse-presentation/presentation/source.md

 Test it out in the [playground repo](https://github.com/takadenoshi/sse-presentation):

-- Start react-app but not the server
+- Start react-playground but not the server
-- Open react-app in Chrome and Firefox
+- Open react-playground in Chrome and Firefox
 - Try to connect to any endpoint
 - Observe behavior of each browser